Associate Degree in Nursing

 |Course Name||Semester Credits|

 |Intro into Algebra||3|

 Requirements Relevant to All Programs

 Applicants who have completed courses that are different from, but are the equivalent of, those required for admission should submit transcripts and course descriptions for review by the Director of Nursing Education Programs.

 NOTE: Anatomy & Physiology must have been taken within seven (7) years of start date at Denver College of Nursing.

 Applicants who have completed courses that are different from, but are the equivalent to, those required for admission should submit official transcripts and course descriptions for review by the Dean of Nursing Education Programs or designee.
 In addition:

 - Applicants that have not already graduated from an accredited college with a Bachelor’s degree have two opportunities to obtain a minimum of 75% on the HESI A2 English Composite Subscale (Reading Comprehension, Vocabulary, Grammar) and on the Math Subscale; and take the HESI A2 components utilized in the advising program

 - Applicants that have already graduated with a Bachelor’s degree from an accredited college do not have to take the HESI A2 entrance exam

-- Successfully complete Anatomy & Physiology and Microbiology within seven (7) years of start date
+- Successfully complete Anatomy & Physiology within seven (7) years of start date